edgio-docs/edgio-docs/guides/delivery/control/configure/log_delivery_service.md

 #### Prerequisites  {/*prerequisites-google-storage*/}

-Before configuring Google Cloud Storage as a storage location, you must do the following:
+Before configuring Google Cloud Storage as a destination, you must do the following:

 1. Create a Google Cloud Project (GCP) or use an existing project.
 See Google's [Google Cloud Platform - Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects) guide for instructions.